Famous people from North East England

 Hild or Hilda, was an influential Northumbrian saint who resided at Hartlepool and later Whitby.
 She was successively the abbess of the monasteries at both places, being the second abbess of Hartlepool and the founding abbess of Whitby.
 Brought up at the court of King Edwin of Northumbria, Hild was noted for her wisdom and the kings of Northumbria often sought her advice.

 Bishop Auckland-born former member of the United States Security Council noted for her expertise on Russian and European issues.
-The daughter of a Durham miner Hill was educated at St Andrews University in Scotland and at Harvard.
-She gained prominence as a witness in President Donald Trump’s impeachment inquiry in 2019.
+The daughter of a Durham miner, Hill was educated at St Andrews University in Scotland and at Harvard in the USA.
+Hill has been an advisor to US Presidents George W. Bush, Barrack Obama and Donald Trump.
+She gained prominence as a witness in President Trump’s impeachment inquiry in 2019.
+In November 2022 it was announced that Hill would succeed Sir Thomas Allen as Chancellor of Durham University in 2023.

 Wearside Woman TV Star